monicacrespo/bootcamp-backend-student-mongodb-modelling/2.advanced/README.md

 If the most common access pattern is finding what courses are more popular, you could
 * group them by course in `UsersCourses` document indexed by that course id.

+## Design model to have public and private lectures and users - Approach 1
 ![Elearning Portal Model Advanced With Courses - Approach1](ElearningPortalModelAdvancedWithUsersApproach1.JPG)

+## Add the capability to have public and private lectures and users - Approach 2
-Another approach to design the Many-to-Many relationship between courses and users would be to store only the user registered in `UsersRegistered` collection and to have the course details embedded with each registered user as an array of sub-documents called as courses.
+Another approach to design the Many-to-Many relationship between courses and users would be to store the users in `Users` collection and keep the course details embedded with each user as an array of sub-documents called as courses.

 ```
-/ UsersRegistered collection
+/ Users collection
 {
    _id: "1",
    name: "Pedro Jimenez",
    userName: "pedro.Jimenez@hotmail.com",
    passwordHash: "d131dd02c5e6eec4693d",
+   plan: "Basic" // by default
    course: [
      {
       "_id": 786, "name": "The Complete Developers Guide to MongoDB", lastUpdated: ISODate ("2022-04-21")